SMITH & SINGER ANNOUNCE NEW NAME FOR SOTHEBY'S AUSTRALIA BUSINESS

-Gary Singer, Chief Executive Officer and Director of Sotheby's Australia, commented: 'Geoffrey and I are extremely proud to re-brand our extraordinarily successful business under our own name as a married couple in Australia.
+Gary Singer, Chief Executive Officer and Director of Smith & Singer, commented: 'Geoffrey and I are extremely proud to re-brand our extraordinarily successful business under our own name as a married couple in Australia.
 This represents a fitting evolution in our personal and professional journey which we have shared with many Australian and international colleagues and clients.
 We acknowledge and thank our gifted, loyal and hard-working team who remain as committed as we do to ensuring the seamless transition of our company under its new name and as a leading Australian business of the twenty-first century.'

 Charles Stewart, CEO of Sotheby's, commented: 'Sotheby's has enjoyed a productive relationship with Geoffrey and Gary for the past 10 years.
 We are delighted with their success in positioning the Sotheby's brand as the clear market leader in Australia and wish them every success in their transition.
 We look forward to continuing our relationship with buyers and sellers in Australia and further expanding the international market for Aboriginal Art through our auctions in New York.'

 The last named Sotheby's Australia auction was Important Jewels held in Sydney on 4 December 2019.
-The first auctions held under the Smith & Singer name will be Important Jewels, Watches & Objects of Virtu on 27 April and Important Australian & International Art on 13 May 2020.
+The first public auction held under the Smith & Singer name was Important Jewels, Watches & Objects of Virtu on 26 May, shortly followed by Important Australian & International Art on 24 June 2020.